 Excused Absence for Participation in Non-School-Sponsored Extracurricular Activity.
-A school principal or designee may excuse a student from school attendance to participate in a non-school-sponsored extracurricular activity, if the following conditions are met:
+A school principal or designee may excuse a student from school attendance to participate in a non-schoolsponsored extracurricular activity, if the following conditions are met:

-- 1) The student provides documentation to the school as proof of the student's participation in the non-school-sponsored extracurricular activity; and - 2) The student's parent, custodian, or other person with legal custody or control of the student, prior to the extracurricular activity, submits to the principal or the principal's designee a written request for the excused absence.
+- 1) The student provides documentation to the school as proof of the student's participation in the nonschool-sponsored extracurricular activity; and - 2) The student's parent, custodian, or other person with legal custody or control of the student, prior to the extracurricular activity, submits to the principal or the principal's designee a written request for the excused absence.
 The written request shall be submitted no later than seven (7) business days prior to the student's absence and shall include: the student's full name, grade, dates of the student's absence, reason for the student's absence; and the signature of the student and the student's parent, custodian, or other person with legal custody or control of the student. - 3) The principal or principal's designee shall approve, in writing, the student's participation in the non-school-sponsored extracurricular activity, limit the number and duration of non-school-sponsored extracurricular activities for which excused absences may be granted to a student during the school year and shall excuse no more than ten (10) absences each school year for students participating in non-school-sponsored activities.

 Tardy.
 A student who is not in his/her homeroom, classroom, or other assigned areas, when the tardy bell rings is considered tardy.
 Tardiness will be dealt with by each individual principal at each school.
 Requests for dismissals before the close of school must be presented in writing, in person, or by phone by the parents or guardians either to the principal or to some other designated person.
+Adopted during the 2023-2024 school year, three (3) unexcused tardies or early check-outs will equate to one (1) unexcused absence.